There are two ways you can qualify your leads in Intercom. You can:

 - True or false questions help you check whether your leads have something that’s key to using your product.
 For example if you have a mobile messaging app, you can check if your leads have a mobile phone.

 Note: If you’d like to edit a qualification attribute you’ve added to your list, just click on that attribute.
-You can edit its name, format and description from there.
+You can edit its format, options and description from there.
+If you'd like to edit its name, you'll need to delete and recreate it.

 Manually qualify your leads as you chat to them